CHEM 3010 Forensic Chemistry

 Legacy Code 300868

-Description This unit extends the student's knowledge and understanding of chemical topics that are relevant to forensic investigations, and provides a deeper understanding of the underlying chemical and physical principles.
+Description This subject extends the student's knowledge and understanding of chemical topics that are relevant to forensic investigations, and provides a deeper understanding of the underlying chemical and physical principles.
 Topics are taught in the context of the correct principles and procedures for collecting and conserving evidence, and the safe handling of chemical substances.
 Topics include an extended range of modern chemical instrumentation; the chemistry and analysis of various classes of drugs; clandestine drug laboratories; fire, arson and accelerants; explosions and explosives; and various forms of trace evidence (including textile fibres, glass and paint).

 Student Contribution Band HECS Band 2 10cp